zcodev97/arabic-date-input-app/README.md

 ## Introduction

 This document provides comprehensive information about the Arabic Date Input component, which allows users to input dates in Arabic format.
+For more information, visit the [GitHub repository](https://github.com/zcodev97/arabic-date-input-app).

 ### Overview